Policy Number: HR-10

-Individuals with a life-threatening disease and individuals who believe that they may have been infected with a life-threatening disease must conduct themselves in a responsible manner for their own protection and the protection of other members of the University community.
+Individuals with a life-threatening disease and individuals who believe that they may have been infected with a life-threatening disease must conduct themselves in a responsible manner for their own protection and the protection of other members of Drexel University Online community.
 Such individuals are encouraged to seek proper medical care, counseling, education and other support services.
 Individuals who believe that they may be infected should consult a physician and are encouraged to undergo testing, if appropriate.
-While the University recognizes each individual's responsibility in this regard, the University reserves the right to take steps necessary to protect the health and safety of the University community and the individual with the life-threatening disease within the limitations of the law.
+While the University recognizes each individual's responsibility in this regard, Drexel University Online reserves the right to take steps necessary to protect the health and safety of Drexel University Online community and the individual with the life-threatening disease within the limitations of the law.

-To the extent possible, the University will maintain the confidentiality and privacy of any student or employee who has a life-threatening disease.
+To the extent possible, Drexel University Online will maintain the confidentiality and privacy of any Student or Professional Staff Member who has a life-threatening disease.
 Accordingly, such information should be handled with the same degree of care and sensitivity as is accorded to other types of highly confidential medical information.
-As with other medical conditions, no information concerning an individual's health status should be provided to employees or students (or the individual's family) without the individual's express written consent.
+As with other medical conditions, no information concerning an individual's health status should be provided to Professional Staff Members or students (or the individual's family) without the individual's express written consent.
 Exceptions to this general rule may be made however, to the extent required to protect the public health or as otherwise required or permitted by law.

 No individual will be required to undergo testing or screening for a life-threatening disease as a condition of enrollment, employment, or the receipt of financial or other services except where special job or academic-related circumstances exist.
 Consistent with the provisions in this policy regarding confidentiality, where an individual must submit the results of a life-threatening disease test or screen to the University, such results will be held in the strictest confidence unless written approval to release such information is obtained from the individual or as otherwise permitted by law.